 Nothing looks more badass than people deadlifting steel weight plates.
 And these extra thin plates from Mirafit don't just look sexy and highly functional.
 The extra thin construction allows powerlifters to fit even more plates on the bars; no more excuses for not pushing yourself hard enough!
 Considering the steel construction, they can cause much damage if dropped and make a hell of a racket when in use.
 If you don't mind the clatter – or have a pair of noise-cancelling headphones, you can use and don't care about the neighbours – you will be rewarded with premium plates that feature laser-engraved weight markings and logos.
 Also, there’s something quite Schwarzenegger about pumping iron with metal.

 These thick bumper plates are made from compressed recycled rubber and are said to have been tested with 50,000 drops showing zero breakage.
 As well as being fully compliant with IWF (International Weightlifting Federation) standards on plate dimensions, thanks to the softness of the material, the BLK BOX Heavy Duty Impact Bumpers offer impressive sound dampening and shock absorption, too.
 Please bear in mind that these plates are sold individually and that the heaviest, 20-kilo plate is 120 mm thick, so you won't be able to fit loads on a barbell sleeve of those.
 In return, you can rest assured that these bumper plates are the last plates you'll ever have to buy, thanks to their resilience.

-How to choose the right weight plates
+How to choose the best weight plates for you

-The different types of weight plates available
+What are the different types of weight plates?